 Injuries from a Motorcycle Accident?
-Our Personal Injury Lawyers can Help
+Our Personal Injury Lawyers Can Help

 Motorcycle accident cases present unusual challenges due to a negative bias held by the public.
-Most people imagine that everyone who owns a motorcycle is some sort of daredevil who is looking to cause an wreck.
+Most people imagine that everyone who owns a motorcycle is some sort of daredevil who is looking to cause a wreck.
 Drivers regularly see motorcyclists weaving in and out of traffic, and assume all motorcyclists are horrible drivers.
 As a result, many people would argue that someone injured in a motorcycle wreck got what the deserved.

-Our role at the Idiart Law Group is to identity and dismiss these biases.
+Our role at the Idiart Law Group is to identify and dismiss these biases.
 In order to win your personal injury suit, we must prove that you were operating your motorcycle in a reasonable and legal manner.
 Our team must make it clear that you were driving a legally recognized vehicle, and that you should not suffer financially at the hands of someone else’s mistake.

 That is why you need to reach out to the Idiart Injury Lawyers team today.
 A motorcycle wreck can change your life forever.
 From serious injuries to emotional trauma, a variety of factors following your accident can take a toll on you.
 Schedule a free consultation to find out how we can take the weight off your shoulders.
 Contact us at (855) 772-6969.

-Your Injuries Following a Motorcycle Wreck May be Severe
+Your Injuries Following a Motorcycle Wreck Maybe Severe

-Motorcycles are an increasingly popular method of transportation especially in Western States like Oregon & California.
+Motorcycles are an increasingly popular method of transportation especially in the Western States like Oregon & California.
 Due to the exposed nature of the motorcycle, you are more susceptible to serious injury and death than a driver of an automobile.
 The reasons why are obvious:

 - You are exposed to direct impact between your body and other objects in the event of a wreck